AneryPatel/voice-conversion-demo/README.md

 ### *Anery to James*
 ### <audio src="/demos/decoders/james_to_anery7_1.wav" controls preload></audio>

+Overall, this new architecture that we have proposed is functioning similarly to the base architecture that we have used.
+The performance is not quite as strong, however, we'd love to progress and to train a larger architecture to see how its performance improves with network size.

 ## Futurework

 1. Use a deeper network and train it for a longer period